 Data collection plays a very crucial role in the statistical analysis.
 In research, there are different methods used to gather information, all of which fall into two categories, i.e. primary data, and secondary data.
 As the name suggests, primary data is one which is collected for the first time by the researcher while secondary data is the data already collected or produced by others.

 There are many differences between primary and secondary data, which are discussed in this article.
 But the most important difference is that primary data is factual and original whereas secondary data is just the analysis and interpretation of the primary data.
+While primary data is collected with an aim for getting solution to the problem at hand, secondary data is collected for other purposes.

 Content: Primary Data Vs Secondary Data